Skip to Content

 Salmon at Lamart restaurant in Santa Marta

-Coming from Cartagena to Santa Marta one will notice that seafood is much cheaper here.
+Coming from Cartagena to Santa Marta, I immediately noticed how that seafood is much cheaper here.
 So, I took advantage of this and tried some seafood restaurants.
 The seafood in this city is fresh, high quality, and prepared perfectly.

 I found two restaurants (both in slightly different areas) that were incredible: